markasoftware/i405-tunnel/docs/usage.md

 There's also a `flake.nix` file provided for Nix users, who can use this repository as a flake with `nix build` or `nix run` commands, eg `nix build github:markasoftware/i405-tunnel` will place binaries into the `result` folder.
-## Important: Polling modes: Spinny vs Sleepy
+## Prevent side-channel attacks by tuning for real-time usage
-Feel free to play around with I405 first, but before using it for anything serious, I recommend at least skimming the [real-time tuning](./real-time-tuning.md) page to learn the difference between the "sleepy" and "spinny" poll modes, which affect how accurately I405 is able to send packest at the predetermined timestamps.
+Feel free to play around with I405 first, but before using it for anything serious, I recommend at least skimming the [real-time tuning](./real-time-tuning.md) page to learn the difference between the "sleepy" and "spinny" poll modes, which affect how accurately I405 is able to send packets at the predetermined timestamps.
 ## CLI examples
 The canonical documentation for CLI options is in the help text, `i405-tunnel --help`.
 Here's a